Hefaistos68/MSBuildGuard/README.md

 The repository includes a GitHub Actions workflow (`.github/workflows/build-vsix.yml`) that:

 1. Restores NuGet packages
-2. Builds the VSIX in Release configuration
+2. Builds the solution in Release configuration
+3. Runs all tests
-3. Uploads the `.vsix` as a build artifact
+4. Uploads the `.vsix` as a build artifact

 See [.github/workflows/build-vsix.yml](.github/workflows/build-vsix.yml) for details.